Louis III, Prince of Condé: Biography

-Louis de Bourbon, duc de Bourbon, duc de Montmorency (1668–1689), duc d'Enghien (1689–1709), 6th Prince of Condé, comte de Sancerre (1709–1710), comte de Charolais (1709), was born at the Hôtel de Condé in Paris on 10 November 1668 and died at the Palace of Versailles on 4 March 1710.
-He was the eldest son of Henri Jules de Bourbon, Prince of Condé and Anne Henriette of Bavaria, and the grandson of le Grand Condé.
+Louis de Bourbon was born at the Hôtel de Condé in Paris on 10 November 1668 to Henri Jules de Bourbon, Prince of Condé and Anne Henriette of Bavaria, and the grandson of le Grand Condé.

 One of nine children, he was his parents' eldest surviving son.
 His sister, Marie Thérèse de Bourbon, married François Louis, Prince of Conti in 1688.
 Another sister, Louise Bénédicte de Bourbon, would marry Louis Auguste, Duke of Maine, a legitimised son of Louis XIV, in 1692.
-His youngest sister, Marie Anne de Bourbon, much later married the famous general Louis Joseph de Bourbon.
+His youngest sister, Marie Anne de Bourbon, much later married the famed general Louis Joseph de Bourbon.

 He was made a Chevalier du Saint-Esprit in 1686, a colonel of the Bourbon-Infanterie Regiment later that same year, a maréchal de camp in 1690, and a lieutenant general in 1692.
 Upon the death of his father, he inherited all the Condé titles and estates.